vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Two Proving Modes

-To support two [proving modes](/advanced/proving.md), vlayer provides a set of smart contracts connected to the Verifier contract, one for each mode:
+To support two [proving modes](/advanced/proving.md), vlayer provides a set of smart contracts connected to the `Verifier` contract, one for each mode:

-- `DEV` - Automatically deployed with each `Prover` contract, but only on development and test networks.
+- `DEVELOPMENT` - Automatically deployed with each `Prover` contract, but only on development and test networks.
 This mode will be used if the `ProofMode` decoded from `SEAL` is `FAKE`.
 - `PRODUCTION` - This requires infrastructure deployed ahead of time that performs actual verification.
 This mode will be used if the `ProofMode` decoded from `SEAL` is `GROTH16`.